TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-6.md

 The `sorted` function takes two arguments: The collection to sort, and the function used to sort it.
 By using `key` in `sorted`, we're defining a custom way to sort the `self.entities`, which in this case, we're using a `lambda` function (basically, a function that's limited to one line that we don't need to write a formal definition for).
 The lambda function itself tells `sorted` to sort by the value of `render_order`.
 Since the `RenderOrder` enum defines its order from 1 (Corpse, lowest) to 3 (Actor, highest), corpses should be sent to the front of the sorted list.
 That way, when rendering, they'll get drawn first, so if there's something else on top of them, they'll get overwritten, and we'll just see the `Actor` instead of the corpse.

 Last thing we need to do is rewrite the `render_order` of an entity when it dies.
-Go back to the `Figther` class and add the following:
+Go back to the `Fighter` class and add the following:

 {{< codetab >}}
 {{< diff-tab >}}
 {{< highlight diff >}}
+from __future__ import annotations

-from components.base_component import BaseComponent from entity import Actor
+from typing import TYPE_CHECKING

-+from render_order import RenderOrder
+from components.base_component import BaseComponent +from render_order import RenderOrder

+if TYPE_CHECKING:
+    from entity import Actor

 class Fighter(BaseComponent):